 • All Quest 1 classes include an experiential learning component in which students engage with a UF or community resource.
 Because theatre performance is a live event, it is important that students in the course have an opportunity to attend a live performance, so they can experience the effects of the performance theories they have encountered.
-A live performance may be selected either on or near campus.
+A live performance may be selected either on campus in the Constans Theatre or Phillips Center, or locally at the Hippodrome Theatre.
+Free student performances offered by the student government-sponsored Florida Players offer yet another option.
+Performance Art, which often has an autobiographical genesis or feature, is offered at times through the School of Art

++ Art History or one of the campus museums.
 The specific activity will be selected once the performance schedules of these organizations have been set.